Fox Islands (Lake Michigan): Aviation

 North Fox Island has an operational public 3,001-foot-long by 100-foot-wide (914m x 30m) grass airstrip as of August 2023, making it accessible by general aviation.
 Runway 7 has a displaced threshold of 804 ft. and Runway 25 has a displaced threshold of 999 ft.
 Both runways have trees at their ends ranging from 35 to 65 ft. tall.
 The airport designation is 6Y3.
 Communications are on radio frequency 122.900.
 Overfly the runway before entering the traffic pattern.
 The runway is closed from November to April and when snow-covered.
 The runway is not plowed and is very soft during the Spring and after rain.
 There are no instrument procedures into this airport and the airstrip elevation is 639 ft.
 The nearest public airport with procedures and services is Beaver Island Airport (KSJX) which is 15 nm NE of North Fox.
 The nearest mainland public airport with procedures and services is Charlevoix Municipal Airport (KCVX) which is 24 nm SE of North Fox.
 North Fox Island is remote with no available services (no fuel, maintenance facilities, cell service, weather coverage, etc.) other than an outhouse.

-This airstrip is maintained by the Recreational Aviation Foundation.
-The well-known Michigan-based exclusive flying club known as "North Woolsey" is also based on North Fox Island.
+This airstrip is maintained by volunteers and through financial support of the Recreational Aviation Foundation.